 This weekend family fun guide is sponsored by The Newark Museum of Art.

 If you’re up for viewing some holiday lights, there are plenty to see in the area.
-Check out our roundup!
+Check out our roundup here!

 On Saturday and Sunday, Great Swamp Outdoor Education Center (247 Southern Boulevard, Chatham Twp) will host Apple Cidering Demonstrations for ages 4 and up.
 Find out why you’ve been looking at apples upside down your whole life and help make fresh apple cider by hand with an old-fashioned cider press.
 Cost is $5 per person.
 Preregistration is required.
 There are sessions from 1:00 PM to 2:00 PM and sessions from 3:00 PM to 4:00 PM.

-Montclair Art Museum (3 South Mountain Avenue, Montclair) will host Sunday Studio: The Cigar Box, Transformed, Recycled and Reclaimed with Mansa Mussa on Sunday from 1:00 PM to 4:00 PM.
-Inspired by the exhibition Transformed, this week families will learn collage and assemblage techniques to upcycle old cigar boxes into colorful gift boxes – just in time for the holidays!
+Montclair Art Museum (3 South Mountain Avenue, Montclair) will host Sunday Studio: Sock Dolls with Nanci Iovino on Sunday from 1:00 PM to 4:00 PM.
+Inspired by Fred Wilson’s artwork Old Salem in the exhibition Transformed, families will transform an ordinary sock into a fun plush toy while learning sewing and crafting techniques.
 This program is geared toward families with children ages 5–12, but all are welcome.
 This event is free with MAM admission.
 Registration is required.

 Catch a screening of “A Christmas Story” at The Clairidge this Sunfay at 12:30 p.m.
 In the 1940s, a young boy named Ralphie attempts to convince his parents, his teacher and Santa that a Red Ryder BB gun really is the perfect Christmas gift.